micromaomao/blog/content/linux-ick/en.md

 #### What about the other ones?

 Now, some of you might have noticed the lack of the more &lsquo;unusual&rsquo; registers in the `PUSH_REGS` code [above](#push_regs) (or in [`struct pt_regs`](https://github.com/micromaomao/linux-dev/blob/ick/arch/x86/include/asm/ptrace.h#L103)), and if you're questioning whether just saving the general-purpose registers in `pt_regs` is enough, you're right.
-We have not saved any of xmm0-xmm31 (or their y/z extensions) which are used for floating point operations and various generations of SIMD, or the FS and GS segment registers [which can be set by user-space](https://docs.kernel.org/6.12/arch/x86/x86_64/fsgs.html) (most notably, libc uses them to point to start of thread-local storage, which obviously shouldn't change in the lifetime of a thread, but really they can be used in whatever ways by an obfuscated program).
+We have not saved any of xmm0-xmm31 (or their y/z extensions) which are used for floating point operations and various generations of SIMD, or the FS and GS segment registers [which can be set by user-space](https://docs.kernel.org/6.12/arch/x86/x86_64/fsgs.html) (most notably, libc uses them to point to the start of thread-local storage, which obviously shouldn't change in the lifetime of a thread, but really they can be used in whatever ways by an obfuscated program).

 However, in a sensible program linking to a &lsquo;normal&rsquo; libc, neither of these ought to matter.
 This is because, as noted earlier, the segment registers shouldn't normally change inside a thread, and the SIMD registers are caller-saved<footnote>
 H.J.
 Lu, et al. (2024) [_System V Application Binary Interface AMD64 Architecture Processor Supplement (With LP64 and ILP32 Programming Models) Version 1.0_](https://gitlab.com/x86-psABIs/x86-64-ABI/-/jobs/artifacts/master/raw/x86-64-ABI/abi.pdf?job=build) &sect; 3.2.1<br>
 Also see https://godbolt.org/z/oj3ej3e5z
-</footnote>, which means that the compiler isn't supposed to rely on them suriving across a call to libc's `read()` or `write()` wrappers (although technically `syscall` is supposed to perserve those).
+</footnote>, which means that the compiler isn't supposed to rely on them surviving across a call to libc's `read()` or `write()` wrappers (although technically `syscall` is supposed to preserve those).

 For performance reasons the kernel does not save these registers to memory on every kernel entry, but only when it is about to context-switch to another task.<footnote>
 Although because the kernel itself also uses GS for per-CPU data, it does a [`swapgs`](https://wiki.osdev.org/SWAPGS) to stash off the user-space GS to some hidden machine-specific register.
-</footnote> After all, the ?mm registers, on a new-enough CPU with AVX-512, totals to 512 bits <tex>\times</tex> 32 = 2 KiB (not counting the vector mask registers, etc).
+</footnote> After all, the ?mm registers, on a new-enough CPU with AVX-512, total to 512 bits <tex>\times</tex> 32 = 2 KiB (not counting the vector mask registers, etc).
 This makes our life harder if we want to save/restore those (which is technically the correct thing to do for a fully working save/restore), but since they are unlikely to break a &lsquo;reasonable&rsquo; program, we will leave them untouched for now.

 <p class="info">
   Do you want to learn more about how Linux manages processes, does context switches, and similar low-level topics, or just learn more about the kernel in general?
 Check out these highly informative lecture notes: <a href="https://linux-kernel-labs.github.io/refs/heads/master/so2/index.html" target="_blank">Operating Systems 2</a> (maybe after you're done with this article <img src="./grinning-squinting-face.png" alt="&#x1F606;" class="emoji">).